clicky/clicky.sh/content/posts/testing/nunit-combinatorial.md

   }
 }
 ```
 This means 1 test is shown in the test explorer for all the combinations, which makes debugging slow and tiresome, which makes this a bad test, abandoning combinatorial just isn't an option in my mind.
+So let's refuse defeat, and look at the problem differently.

 # Problems so far with every approach
 Let's review.